Draw Specialists Juventus Under Fire Ahead Of City Visit - UrduPoint

 Motta has not been helped by a huge injury crisis which has ravaged his squad in the first half of the campaign and looked on Saturday to have also taken full-back Andrea Cambiaso.

-Fortunately for Motta Cambiaso's ankle knock, which led to him being substituted early against Bologna, is less serious than initially feared and the Italian could be fit for Wednesday night, while Douglas Luiz should be back for selection in midfield after two months on the sidelines.
+Fortunately for Motta, Cambiaso's ankle knock, which led to him being substituted early against Bologna, is less serious than initially feared and the Italian could be fit for Wednesday, while Douglas Luiz should be back for selection in midfield after two months on the sidelines.

 Weston McKennie is also set to return to the Juve squad after missing their last three matches, but Motta is still without at least four players with defenders Gleison Bremer and Juan Cabal unavailable until the end of the season.